nortakales/flipper-zero-syntax-highlighting/README.md

 # Known Issues

-Still missing support for BadUSB.
-I will add this soon.
-Also, probably missing support for older version of Flipper files since the some of the formats have changed a bit over time.
+Probably missing support for older version of Flipper files since the some of the formats have changed a bit over time.

 I'll also add highlighting for other various Flipper files related to common apps, or app development (.fam).

 # Change Log

+## [1.4.0] - 2024-09-02

+- Added highlighting for new `Capabilities` field in `.nfc` files

 ## [1.3.0] - 2024-05-19